nunit/governance/notes/roles.md

 The Core Team is called upon to resolve conflicts between software projects or if a consensus cannot be reached on an important decision within a single project.
 Individual projects may also refer important decisions to the Core Team, particularly those that reflect our community values.
 Issues of copyright and licensing are always referred to the core team.

-The Core Team is responsible for approving, maintaining and amending as necessary these governance policies.
+The Core Team is responsible for approving, maintaining and amending these governance policies as needed.

 Membership in the Core Team is by invitation of the existing members.
 A nomination will result in discussion and possibly a vote by the existing members.
 As with all its decisions, the Core Team will attempt to reach a consensus on new members.
 If a vote is required, the new member must be approved by 2/3 of the membership.